KwatME/kwat/posts/Approach to the Patient with Neurologic Disease/index.md

 title: Approach to the Patient with Neurologic Disease
 time: 2021-01-09T12:50:47.198
 cover: cover.jpeg
-topics: ["Medicine", "Neurology"]
+tags: [Medicine, Neurology]
 ---

-## To become a bad-ass neurologist, you must:

-1. Know a lot about neuroscience to able able to list a comprehensive differential diagnosis
-2. Take detailed history
-3. Identify timing and localization
-4. Be systematic

 ## When diagnosing a neurological disease, there are three steps:

 1. Identify timing
-2. Idenitfy localization
+2. Idenitfy location
 3. List a differential diagnosis

 Only after doing these three, consider ordering any diagnosic test.

-## Let's talk about the significance of timing.
+## Let's talk about timing.

 If the sings and symptoms are acute (going on for about a day), think of: